Certificate Overview

 4. Finn decides to take Informal Science Education and earns 2 Δ’s.

-5. Having earned 4 Δ’s so far, Finn takes the course Improv to Improve Science Communication and Teaching for 1 Δ. Having completed the Internship Program and 5 Δ’s of coursework, Finn is now eligible to work on the Delta Certificate.
+5. Having earned 4 Δ’s so far, Finn takes the course Improv to Improve Science Communication and Teaching for 1 Δ. After completing the Internship Program and 5 Δ’s of coursework, Finn is now eligible to finalize the Delta Certificate.

 7. Once the teaching and learning portfolio and other supplementary materials are complete, Finn shares these reflections at a Certificate Defense.